 The seasonal means of the SCIAMACHY effective cloud fraction ( $c{0.95}$ ) and SSI for June-July-August 2008 are shown in Fig. 3.
 A dominant feature of the SSI map is the latitude gradient caused by the solar zenith angle.
-Because the SCIAMACHY measurements are taken at 10:00 LT, in Fig. 3 the solar zenith angles are larger at high latitudes and smaller at tropics.
+Because the SCIA-MACHY measurements are taken at 10:00 LT, in Fig. 3 the solar zenith angles are larger at high latitudes and smaller at tropics.
 SCIAMACHY SSI is anti-correlated with the effective cloud fraction, which is expected according to Eqs.
-(5) and (6).
-For the regions with more clouds, the SSI values are low, for example at the low cloud fields over ocean

-- close to the west of the continents and at the Intertropical Convergence Zone (ITCZ).
-High SSI values appear at the desert regions, for example the Sahara desert.
-The structure of the SSI over Sahara desert could be due to the artifact in the effective cloud fraction.
-Because the surface albedo database used in FRESCO cloud retrieval was derived from GOME measurements at about 1° × 1° spatial resolution, some struc- - tures of the surface albedo were shown up as clouds in the FRESCO effective cloud fraction, especially over bright surface.
+(4) and (5).
+For the regions with more clouds, the SSI values are small, for example at the low cloud fields over ocean close to the west of the continents and at the Intertropical Convergence Zone (ITCZ).
+Large SSI values appear at the desert regions, for example the Sahara desert.
+The structure of the SSI over the Sahara desert could be due to the artifact in the effective cloud fraction.
+Because the surface albedo database used in FRESCO cloud retrieval was derived from GOME measurements at about $1^{\circ} \times 1^{\circ}$ spatial resolution (Koelemeijer et al., 2003), some structures of the surface albedo showed up as clouds in the FRESCO effective cloud fraction, especially over bright surfaces.
+The FRESCO effective cloud fraction is often overestimated in the desert regions.
+At coastlines and over islands, the GOME surface albedo usually provides the surface albedo value of ocean, therefore the effective cloud fraction can be overestimated and SSI values can be underestimated.
+Over islands and at coastlines, the SCIAMACHY pixel often covers both land and ocean.
+In this case the surface albedo cannot be determined properly for the whole pixel, which causes the retrieved effective cloud fraction to be less accurate than that at only land or ocean sites.
+This is supported by the findings by Wang and Pinker (2009).
+They reported that the surface solar irradiances derived from MODIS agreed better with the ground-based measurements over land than at coastal and island sites.
+The surface height is not taken into account in the FRESCO SSI algorithm, therefore the SCIAMACHY SSI values could be lower than the global irradiances measured at the ground, especially for elevated area such as Tibetan plateau (Yang et al., 2006).
+The resolution of the atmospheric input does not reflect altitude effects within the respective grid size (e.g. $1^{\circ} \times 1^{\circ}$ for aerosols), hence the effect of small scale surface height variations is not considered by the algorithm input.
 The missing data are due to snow/ice pixels or large solar zenith angles.
-The SCIAMACHY SSI seasonal image seems smoother than the monthly mean SSI image (see Fig. 10) because of a better representation of the seasonal mean due to the higher amount of measurements.
+The SCIAMACHY SSI seasonal image seems smoother than the monthly mean SSI image (see Fig. 10) because of a better representation of the seasonal mean due to the larger amount of measurements.